yaaminiv/yaaminiv-fish546-2016/README.md

 - Run Kallisto for count data

 **Week 6**:
-- Analyze data files for differential expression using DESeq1
+- Analyze data files for differential expression using DESeq2
 - Statistical analyses for differential expression

 ### Directory Structure
 For more information regarding each subdirectory, see that subdirectory's `README.md` file

-`data/` (all files in `.gitignore`, but directory on local machine is as follows)
+`data/` (all files in `.gitignore`, but directory on local machine includes the following)
 > *O. lurida* .fastq files

 > *O. lurida* transcriptome